SuPPoLzZ/Python-oo-Daniel-Lasecki-school/uml/readme.md

 in the diagrams above

 -- **Line** denotes an **association**, indicating a link between two classes (e.g., Class01 contains a reference to Class02 or vice versa, or both).
 This basic association is the most common link between classes.
 Association can have direction using basic arrowhead (--> or both directions  <-->) to indicate which class has the link to other class.
-Example from exercise 9.2.1 Pets
+Example from exercise 9.2.1 Pets **note** that although this example shows methods `__init__` and `__str__` it not common to show all existing methods; usually you show only the methods that are relevant for the diagram purposes.
+See part "Perspectives of class diagram" in tutorial linked above!

 ```mermaid
 classDiagram